giusepped/JuniorFrontendTest/README.md

 $ open SpecRunner.html
 ```

 N.B.: If your defautl browser is Chrome, it might not load jasmine fixtures properly because of a security setting ( https://github.com/velesin/jasmine-jquery/issues/4 ).
-Opening with Firefox there aren't any issues.
+In this case, I suggest to just open the file with Firefox as there aren't any issues there.

 ## Approach